-Gas leaks can not only increase your energy bills, but they are also harmful for your health.
+Gas leaks can not only increase your energy bills, but they are also harmful to your health.
 Large gas leaks are easily identified because of the smell, but smaller leaks often go unnoticed for a long period of time.
 Smaller gas leaks silently add to your indoor air pollution and harm your health in the process.
 Adverse effects of overexposure to a slow-leaking gas line can cause headaches, vomiting, respiratory problems and much more.
 Therefore, it is crucial to get a gas line repair in San Antonio, TX if there are any leaks.

 To stay on the safe side, each household should get an inspection every 6 months for signs of gas leakages.
-You can also perform a routine check -up yourself in order to find it there are gas leaks.
+You can also perform a routine check-up yourself in order to find it there are gas leaks.

 SIGNS YOU HAVE A GAS LEAK

 Whether the gas lines of your household are above ground or underground, they can deteriorate or corrode over time.
 Once you detect gas leaks, it is important to get the gas line repair in San Antonio, TX as early as you can.
-You will only be able identify the gas leaks if you know the signs and symptoms of it.
+You will only be able to identify the gas leaks if you know the signs and symptoms of them.
 Here are a few signs that can help you to identify a gas leak:

 1. DEAD PLANTS

 An underground gas leak is harder to detect, but if there are any nearby plants near the gas line that are dying, it is an indication that there is a gas leak.
 Although plants can certainly wither and die from a variety of reasons, if they are dying without any obvious reasons then it could indicate a gas leak.
-Natural gas in excessive amount can block a plant’s source of oxygen and fruits and vegetables tend to change color if they come in contact with natural gas.
+Natural gas in excessive amounts can block a plant’s source of oxygen and fruits and vegetables tend to change color if they come in contact with natural gas.
 If you are observing these signs, you should look forward to gas line repair in San Antonio, TX.

 2. HISSING SOUND

-Hissing sound from the gas lines means gas leak, in fact if you are able to hear the leakage sound, it means that there is a substantial leak in the line.
+Hissing sound from the gas lines means a gas leak, in fact, if you are able to hear the leakage sound, it means that there is a substantial leak in the line.
 Any negligence after observing this sign can cause serious harm to you and your property, thus calling for a gas line repair in San Antonio, TX becomes extremely crucial.